 Patients who are well-known to the Practice who have a stable condition like asthma, hypertension or diabetes are usually able to get a repeat prescription without the need for a consultation.
 Of course there are boundaries around this to ensure the prescription is appropriate, safe and that your medical condition continues to be monitored.
 To arrange a repeat prescription simply phone Manurewa Medical and talk to one of our nurses.
 This way you can be sure the correct medication is prescribed and to make arrangements with you for collection of your prescription.

-Odd looking skin changes are always worth getting checked out by our doctors, who are experienced in identifing areas of concern and working out what treatment is best, whether this is liquid nitrogen, a special anticancer cream or surgical removal of the spot.
+Odd looking skin changes are always worth getting checked out by our doctors, who are experienced in identifying areas of concern and working out what treatment is best, whether this is liquid nitrogen, a special anticancer cream or surgical removal of the spot.

 Liquid nitrogen is one of the treatment options and is a fast, effective treatment for many spots including mild skin cancers, viral warts, sun damaged skin, skin tags and many benign cosmetic lesions.
-We have the expertise and the specialised equipment needed to apply the liquid nitrogen effectively and safely.
+We have the expertise and the specialised equipment needed to apply liquid nitrogen effectively and safely.

 Spirometry is a tool that measures how effectively your lungs are working.
 It is able to show how much air lungs are able to hold (their volume) and how much air can be breathed in and out (inhaled and exhaled) which is called flow.
 This tool is used to assess damage caused by conditions like COPD (chronic obstructive pulmonary disease – a group that includes bronchitis and emphysema), pulmonary fibrosis, cystic fibrosis and asthma.
 Results are shown on a graph called a pneumotachograph.